Sometimes if my feet

-Furthermore, it’s important to work on backing up talent with knowledge, and perspective, and skill, which are all acquired over time with experience.
-So, my spiel, in essence, is to cultivate your time like a garden.
+Furthermore, it’s important to work on backing up talent with knowledge, perspective, and skill, which are all acquired over time with experience.
+So then, cultivate your time like a garden.
 It’s okay to slow down in order to learn or to pause in order to figure out a different way because these seeds are the catalyst to your success.

 Your time is your most valuable asset.
 So why not spend it doing things that get you closer to where you actually want to go.